In the world of self-publishing, there are a group of publishers widely known in the industry as vanity publishers.

 But guess what: This will likely never happen.
 The business model is set up to overcharge authors and get them to purchase thousands in promotional material, which doesn’t actually sell books.

-According to research done by David Guaghran, in 2011, Author Solutions successfully captured the phone numbers and email addresses of 475,000 writers.
+According to research done by David Gaughran, in 2011, Author Solutions successfully captured the phone numbers and email addresses of 475,000 writers.
 They set up to capture leads, and follow up aggressively with email and phone calls.
 The company has spent millions of dollars on customer acquisition for these ads.

 In order to achieve huge financial targets and tarnish the industry without mercy, Author Solutions: